XiangRongLin/HowTheyWrite/README.md

 - Create, delete and modify lessons
 - Create and delete characters and add them to lessons
 - Test yourself, by writing hanzi with only the translation and pinyin given
+- Contains a dataset with characters needed for the the HSK 1-6 tests

 # Gifs